Public Safety and Emergency Planning

 “Beyond addressing individual situations, contributing to collective advocacy efforts, such as town hall discussions, awareness-raising campaigns, and meet-and-greets with elected officials will build public understanding about public safety, emergency planning, and strengthen the social supports needed to prevent abuse/neglect.
 Strong, stable communities with structures to support people of all ages not only ensures justice and dignity for older people, but also secure the wellbeing of the community and enhance the quality of life for us all” (Frameworks Institute, 2017, p.
 3).

 It is critical to have emergency plans for evacuating older adults in the event of a natural disaster or homeland security event, and for local government to know where older adults reside in order for services to be provided in case of severe weather or other situations that prevent the resident from leaving their home.
 Community emergency planning plays a key role in taking into account the vulnerabilities and capabilities of older adults within our communities.
+Public safety and emergency planning characteristics of aging-friendly communities include:

 **In order to maximize your communication and productivity with your audience, please reference the best practices created by The Frameworks Institute on the Characteristics main page.